 OECD Home › Employment › Publications & Documents › News Release

-The OECD unemployment rate increased slightly to 8.0% in July 2012 compared with 7.9% in the previous month.
+The OECD unemployment rate increased to 8.1% in January 2013, compared with 8.0% in the previous month.

-Unit labour costs (ULCs) in the OECD area rose by 0.3 % in the first quarter of 2012, the same rate as in the previous quarter, according to early estimates.
-This reflects increased labour compensation per unit of labour input and unchanged labour productivity.
+Unit labour costs (ULCs) in the OECD area rose by 0.2% in the third quarter of 2012, driven by continued increases in labour compensation per unit of labour input.